Education in Sierra Leone

 GPE in Sierra Leone

 The GPE grant of US$17.9 million was awarded in 2014 to support Sierra Leone in implementing its education sector plan.
-Additional financing from DFID (US$5.5 million) was also integrated in the overall GPE-funded project.
+Additional financing from DFID (US$2.46 million) was integrated in the overall GPE-funded project as well as US$10 million of additional financing from the World Bank.
 The overall objective of the program is to improve the learning environment in targeted schools and to establish systems for monitoring overall education outcomes.

 The four components of the grant are: